codecrafters-io/grep-tester/docs/grep-breakdown.md

 # Stage 3: Single file search

-In this stage, you'll implement basic pattern matching in a single file.
+In this stage, you'll implement pattern matching on the contents of a single file.

 ## Basic pattern matching
-TODO: this section

-The `grep` utility should search for a literal string pattern within a file and output matching lines.
+`grep` should search for a match within a file and output matching lines.

 ## Tests